prchanda/MonDiag/README.md

 ### Workflow
 -----------------

 1. Login to your Azure subscription.
 If you are already authenticated, then you don't need to re-enter your credentials.
-You can login with a different azure account as well using change account button on the top-right corner of the tool.
+You can login with a different Azure account by clicking the account button in the top-right corner of the tool.

-2. Choose your troubleshooting scope from the Control Panel.
-For example if you want to fetch the definition of all the activity log alerts across a resource group, select the corresponding resource group from the **Resource Group** dropdown list or if you want to get information about a particular activity log alert, please choose the correct resource from the **Resource** dropdown list.
+2. Choose your troubleshooting scope from the Control Panel area (bottom left).
+For example if you want to fetch the definition of all the Activity Log Alerts across a Resource Group, select the corresponding Resource Group from the **Resource Group** dropdown list or, if you want to get information about a particular Activity Log Alert, choose the specific Resource from the **Resource** dropdown list.

-3. Select the intended action you want to perform from the action panel.
-For example if you want to retrieve the action group definition, click on "Action Group Definition" option.
+3. Select the intended action you want to perform from the Action Panel (top left).
+For example if you want to retrieve the Action Group Definition, click the "Action Group Definition" option.

 4. Click on the Apply button.

-### Some of the Troubleshooting Scenarios
+### Example Troubleshooting Scenarios
 ---------------------------------------------

-- #### Scenario 1 : Running RCA on failed Activity Log Alert
+#### Scenario 1 : Running Root-Cause Analysis on failed Activity Log Alerts

 ##### Symptom
-An activity log alert to track deletion of virtual network didn't get trigger, although we can see activity log generated for the corresponding activity.
+An Activity Log Alert to track the deletion of Virtual Networks was not trigger, although we can see the Activity Log generated for the corresponding activity.

 ##### Workflow

-1. Choose the **Root Cause Analysis** option from the *Action Panel*.
+1. Choose the **Root-Cause Analysis** option from the *Action Panel*.

 2. Choose the category of the problem or issue from the Dashboard.
-In this case we will choose the first option -

-    "*One of my Activity Log Alert didn't fire, although I see an entry for the corresponding activity in the activity logs.*"
+In this case we will choose the first option - "*One of my Activity Log Alerts didn't fire, although I see an entry for the corresponding activity in the Activity Logs.*"

-3. Select the activity log alert in concern from the *Resource* dropdown list.
+3. Select the Activity Log Alert in reference from the *Resource* dropdown list.

-4. Set the Start and End time during which you want the RCA.
+4. Set the Start and End time during the time window in which you want the Root-Cause Analysis.

 5. Click on the Apply button.

 ##### Assessment

-This section will tell you which of the RCA evaluation step(s) failed.
-For example in the below screenshot alert criteria or condition didn't get satisfied as depicted by the cross mark.
+This section will tell you which of the Root-Cause Analysis evaluation step(s) failed.
+For example in the screenshot below, the Alert criteria or condition was not satisfied, as is depicted by the red X mark.

 ![Assessment](https://github.com/prchanda/MonDiag/blob/Images/Assessment.PNG)

 ##### Recommendation

-Based on the assessment, recommendation section will guide you what are the steps you need perform to resolve or fix the issue.
-For example as per the below recommendation, you need to fix the alert criteria because the expected alert condition for status is set to 'Started', whereas in reality the actual activity was 'Succeeded', hence the alert didn't get trigger as expected.
+Based on the assessment, the Recommendation section will guide you with what are the steps you need to perform to resolve or fix the issue.
+For example, in the example below, you need to fix the Alert criteria because the expected alert condition for status is set to 'Started', whereas in reality the actual activity was 'Succeeded', hence the alert wasn't trigger as expected.

 ![Recommendation](https://github.com/prchanda/MonDiag/blob/Images/Recommendation.PNG)